Vinzent03/obsidian-advanced-uri/docs/docs/actions/settings_navigation.md

 ## Setting Sections

 In addition to navigating to a specific setting, you can also navigate to a specific section of a setting.
 This is useful if you want to open a specific setting and have it scrolled into view.
-Use the `settingsection` parameter to do this.
+Use the additional `settingsection` parameter for this purpose.

 :::note Example